Adroiti/docs-for-code-review-tools/checkstyle-TypecastParenPad.md

-Pattern: Check the padding of parentheses for typecasts
+Pattern: Incorrect padding of parentheses for typecasts

 Issue: -